Duxbury Middle School

 attained in class.

 The Seventh Grade Science Program is unleveled.
-This particular
+The program utilizes

 strategies that are highly regarded in the teaching field today.
 Students